 In 2012, our first Certified Passive House project (the first in the region), a new-build family home in Carrigaline Co.
 Cork, was selected as a Finalist in the Green Building Awards, in the category of ‘Green Residential Building Award’.

 In 2016, a further two, fully Certified Passive House dwellings were completed, one in West Cork, overlooking the Roaring Water Bay and the other in Cork City.
 Both dwellings received an A1 BER rating.

 We were again selected as a finalist in the Green Awards for 2013.
 The selected project was Bresnan’s Butchers in Douglas Village Shopping Centre, which involved the reconstruction of a severely damaged Butcher’s shop following the June 2012 flood.
 A number of key areas were identified where, through careful design consideration, the energy efficiency, air quality, comfort levels and ecologically friendly cleaning approaches in such a facility could be significantly improved.
 Extensive use of thermal bridge modelling and a holistic approach to cold room integration, low energy lighting and thermal capacity of ground floor slabs brought the design and performance of this Butcher’s shop to Passive House levels of performance.
 The building energy performance of the unit since the renovation has been significantly improved, with the overall unit thermal envelope loads reducing by 82%.

-Enerphit – The Passive House Certificate for Retrofits
+Enerphit – The PH for Retrofits